CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/3-quantum-espresso/README.md

 Hands-on sessions - Day 1 - July 7, 2022

-Fundamentals of using Quantum-ESPRESSO for plane-wave DFT calculations of energies and forces in periodic systems.
+Fundamentals of using Quantum-ESPRESSO for plane-wave DFT calculations of extended systems.

 ## Objectives